I created this virtual autobiography as a way to stand out and express myself.

 Working in a team of four, we developed a system that leveraged Optical Character Recognition (OCR) to streamline this process.

-This time, I applied many lessons from previous projects, taking a proactive approach and maintaining regular communication with the client.
+As Product Owner, I applied many lessons from previous projects, taking a proactive approach and maintaining regular communication with the client.

 Building trust in our expertise was a priority, even amid uncertainties, which was reflected in their positive feedback.